Born to Be Wild - Getting Around the Streets of Saigon

 Photo by @Nastasi

-While driving in Saigon, it's essential to be both assertive and careful in your driving.
-Use your horn as often as possible to make other drivers aware of your presence and don't hesitate in traffic.
+While riding in Ho Chi Minh City, it’s crucial to be both confident and vigilant.
+Utilize your horn frequently to alert other drivers of your presence, and don't hesitate in traffic situations.

 Getting Started as a Fresh Expat (Fresh-pat) in Saigon